How long is a Pilot’s License good for?

 If you are a US citizen, in order to get started we will need you to bring in a current passport or birth certificate and a photo ID.
 For non-US citizens, the TSA requires prior approval to begin flight training.
 If you have any questions, please contact our office.
 Information on the AFSP can be found here.

-We currently offer training for the Private Pilot's License.
-We are also able to provide Biennial Flight Reviews, Instrument Proficiency Checks, and minimal Instrument instruction.
+We currently offer training for the Private Pilot's License, Instrument Rating, Certified Flight Instructor.
+We are also able to provide Biennial Flight Reviews, and Instrument Proficiency Checks.

 MONDAY – SUNDAY